scottcolfer/scottcolfer.github.io/_posts/2017-08-19-improve-discovery.md

 We should see this change

-- teams encounter less dysfunction due to uncertainty around the point of Discovery and the approach to discovery, and stakeholders’ expectations around discovery being met more consistently.
+- teams encounter less dysfunction due to uncertainty around the point of discovery and the approach to discovery, and stakeholders’ expectations around discovery being met more consistently.

 ## Experiment 6: Don’t reinvent the wheel